namely/chief-of-state/docs/getting-started.md

 (If you are new to setting up COS, see the full [configuration](docs/configuration.md) guide.)

 ### Sending requests to COS
-Once you have implemneted a write handler and registered it with COS, you are able to start sending requests to chief-of-state with the chief-of-state [gRPC client methods](https://github.com/namely/chief-of-state-protos/blob/master/chief_of_state/v1/service.proto).
+Once you have implemented a write handler and registered it with COS, you are able to start sending requests to chief-of-state with the chief-of-state [gRPC client methods](https://github.com/namely/chief-of-state-protos/blob/master/chief_of_state/v1/service.proto).